JamilleN/portable-portfolio/public/content/Profile.md

 ## Header
 - Hi, my name is Jamille👋.
-- An incoming SWE intern at IBM.
+- A bakcend SWE intern at IBM.
 - A CS student at YorkU, expected graduation date - April 2025.

 ## About